-Year 1 preservice teachers participate in 4 days of observation and 6 weeks of teaching practice which is comprised of a 1-week November block in Term 1 and a 5-week April block in Term 2.
+Year 1 preservice teachers participate in 4 days of observation and a 6-week block of teaching practice in Term 2.
 Expectations related to classroom teaching responsibilities should be gradual and made in consultation with the preservice teacher and the university advisor.
 During the observation days, the preservice teacher is with the associate teacher to observe and to assist in the classroom.